NNPDF/pinecards/ewk_corrns_nnpdf41/README.md

 quite some time, depending on the process.
 The numerical precision, as all of the madgraph input, is controlled by modifying the files in the `TEMPLATE` folder.
-This repository is meant for long-term reproducibility, not for production, which had been handled by ERN once and for all.
+This repository is meant for long-term reproducibility, not for production, which was handled by ERN once and for all.